Streptococcal Group A Infection

 Lisbon, PT

-Jose Cristino-Melo practices in Lisbon, Portugal.
+Jose Cristino-Melo practices practicing medicine in Lisbon, Portugal.
 Mr. Cristino-Melo is rated as an Elite expert by MediFind in the treatment of Streptococcal Group A Infection.
-His top areas of expertise are Streptococcal Group A Infection, Strep Throat, Streptococcal Group B Infection, and Pneumonia.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Streptococcal Group A Infection, Strep Throat, Streptococcal Group B Infection, and Pneumonia.

 Learn about our expert tiers